Question and answer details

 Unfortunately, many teenagers are in your same position.
 No matter what country you live in, you can find that bullying is a huge problem in schools, colleges, and even families.
 More efforts should be made to address this issue on a community, national, and even international level.

-Sister, you said it yourself “I am a brilliant student, all my teachers and family say so, they had great expectations from me.”
+Sister, you said it yourself “I am a brilliant student; all my teachers and family say so, and they had great expectations from me.”
 Believe this about yourself, because I am sure that it is true.